-All entrants to this MSc in Finance must hold a bachelors degree awarded by a recognised UK university, or equivalent.
-If you hold a qualification that you believe is an equivalent level to a UK degree you should contact us .
-The Open University Business School Masters Programme Committee is responsible for judging whether applicants’ qualifications meet the requirements for admission.
+You must hold a bachelor's degree awarded by a recognised UK university or equivalent.
+Please contact us if you hold a qualification that you believe is an equivalent level to a UK degree to ensure that it meets the requirements for admission.
 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, we recommend that you will need a minimum score of 6.5 under the International English Language Testing System (IELTS).
 Please see their website for details.
+This degree requires an aptitude for analytical and quantitative methods to engage with theories of finance and their applications.
 You should possess a good working knowledge of maths and be confident with spreadsheets.
 It would be advisable to self-assess your level of maths before registering for this qualification.
-To help you decide whether you are ready, you may want to try this diagnostic quiz .
-If you have registered on the first presentation of the MSc in November 2014 you can complete the MSc in three years based on approximately 12 hours of study per week.
-From November 2015 you will also have the option of completing your MSc in two years.
-This can be achieved by studying two modules at a time, so completing 120 credits in your first year which you should be aware is the equivalent of undertaking full-time study.
-In both cases you complete the 60-credit dissertation module during your final year.
+To help you decide whether you are ready, you may want to try this diagnostic quiz.

 Months of entry